-Sometimes, the term ‘vexatious complaint’ is heard.
+Sometimes, the term ‘vexatious complaint’ is used— this means a complaint that is considered an annoyance.
 It is important to understand that this term applies to the concern, not the person submitting the concern.
 It may be that an individual concern might be classed as vexatious and closed on the basis that no sufficient evidence to support it would be available, but the person submitting the concern should not be regarded as ‘vexatious’ for the purposes of assessing any future complaints they may make.

-Once a decision has been taken to close a concern, this cannot be reopened if referred again, unless significant new information has been received.
+Once a decision has been taken to close a concern, this cannot be reopened if referred again unless we have received significant new information.
 This information would have to support the concern to such an extent that it justifies the reconsideration of the triage decision.

 Events outside the UK or when the social worker was not registered

 If the events giving rise to the concern took place outside the UK or occurred when the social worker was not registered, then we may only investigate where we decide it is in the public interest to do so (regulation 25(2)).